iconara/bigshift/README.md

 password: dGhpc2lzYWxzb2Jhc2U2NAo
 ```

+### S3 prefix

+If you don't want to put the data dumped from Redshift directly into the root of the S3 bucket you can use the `--s3-prefix` to provide a prefix to where the dumps should be placed.

+Because of how GCS' Transfer Service works the transferred files will have exactly the same keys in the destination bucket, this cannot be configured.

 ### BigQuery table ID

 By default the BigQuery table ID will be the same as the Redshift table name, but the optional argument `--bq-table` can be used to tell BigShift to use another table ID.